charaniveerla/NumberGuessingGameInPython/README.md

 After each guess, the user is intimated if his guess is smaller or larger to the original number.

+Please check "NumberGuessingGameInPython.py" for the detailly explained code.

 - By
 Charani Veerla.